 ISRP reports include written recommendations and comments on each proposal that is amenable to scientific review.
 These reports reflect the ISRP's consensus.
-To develop preliminary recommendations for this review, the ISRP used a multi-step process:
+To develop recommendations for this review, the ISRP used a multi-step process.
+The steps are described below with some lessons learned and recommendations for improvement.

-1. ISRP outreach and informal feedback on goals and objectives (November - January 17).
-Over the past two decades of ISRP reviews, a persistent concern has been that most project proposals do not include quantitative objectives that are specific, measurable, actionable, relevant, and time-bound (i.e., SMART objectives) to facilitate all stages of adaptive management, including implementation and effectiveness monitoring as well as ISRP review.
-Although we have provided guidance and instructions in the past on developing objectives, we strongly felt that more effort was needed to improve objective development, so partnering with the Council staff, we took the following actions:

-- We revised the proposal form template, instructions, and figures showing examples. - We participated in two proposal development workshops that emphasized the importance of including quantitative, time-bound (SMART) objectives. - We offered to provide informal feedback to proponents on the draft objectives before proposals were formally submitted, and proponents for 12 of the 44 projects took us up on our offer.
+- 1. ISRP outreach and informal feedback on goals and objectives (November January 17).
+Over the past two decades of ISRP reviews, a persistent concern has been that most project proposals do not include quantitative objectives that are specific, measurable, actionable, relevant, and time-bound (i.e., SMART objectives).
+These goals and objectives are critical to facilitate all stages of adaptive management, including implementation and effectiveness monitoring as well as ISRP review.
+Although we have provided guidance and instructions in the past on developing objectives, we strongly felt that more effort was needed to improve objective development, so partnering with the Council staff, we took the following actions: - We revised the proposal form template, instructions, and figures showing examples. - We participated in two proposal development workshops that emphasized the importance of including quantitative, time-bound (SMART) objectives. - We offered to provide informal feedback to proponents on the draft objectives before proposals were formally submitted, and proponents for 12 of the 44 projects took us up on our offer.